neondatabase/website/next/content/docs/guides/stepzen.md

 ## Conclusion

-You've learned how to generate a GraphQL API from a Neon database.
-For this, we've used StepZen, which offers GraphQL-as-a-Service and a CLI to generate GraphQL APIs from data sources such as databases and REST APIs.
+You have learned how to generate a GraphQL API from a Neon database.
+For this, you have used StepZen, which offers GraphQL-as-a-Service and a CLI to generate GraphQL APIs from data sources such as databases and REST APIs.
 You've seen how to create a Neon database and populate it with data.
 Using StepZen, you can quickly generate a GraphQL API from a Neon database and use it to query data from the database.
-Also, we deep-dived into how StepZen translates queries to the GraphQL API into SQL queries to the Neon database.
+Also, you looked at how StepZen translates queries to the GraphQL API into SQL queries to the Neon database.

 You can find the complete code example [here](https://github.com/stepzen-dev/examples).